carbon-design-system/icons-motion/README.md

 ## Contributing ##
 If you would like to contribute a new animated icon, please use the **New icon animation** template to open an issue for the icon you are working on, so we don't end up with multiple people working on the same icon.

-The icons are svgs made into React components, using CSS keyframes for the animations.
+The icons are SVGs made into React components, using CSS keyframes for the animations.

 ### Methods of submitting work ###
 1. You can on your icon the repo directly and submit a PR when you are ready to contribute your icon.